Develop a rhythm of activism.

 By the end, you’ll no longer be bouncing between one-off actions, feeling like you’re playing whack-a-mole in the face of fascism; instead, you’ll have a sustainable rhythm of activism, be better connected within your community, and have tangible resilience practices to help sustain your changework.

-If this sounds good to you, you can sign up here.
+If this sounds good to you, you can sign up for an introductory call here.

 What folks say who work with me: